Daniel Hovey's house on Tansey Lane

 Daniel Hovey

 At the foot of Hovey Street along the Ipswich River is a plaque dedicated to the memory of Daniel Hovey, placed there by his descendants.
 Daniel Hovey was born in 1618 in Waltham Abbey, Essex Co., England.
 Hovey’s home and wharf were across the river on what is now Tansey Lane.
-He served as a surveyor of highways in 1648 – 50, was constable in 1658, and was chosen as a selectman in 1659.
+He served as a surveyor of highways in 1648 – 50, was a constable in 1658, and was chosen as a selectman in 1659.

-The town granted Hovey right to build a “highway” to go to his lot in 1650 and two years later gave him liberty to build his fence down to the river “at his ground which he bought of William Knowlton.”
-A 1659 town meeting granted him liberty to build a wharf and building on this same ground.
+The town granted Hovey the right to build a “highway” to go to his lot in 1650 and two years later gave him liberty to build his fence down to the river “at his ground which he bought of William Knowlton.”
+A 1659 town meeting granted him the liberty to build a wharf and building on this same ground.

-In June 1660, Daniel purchased 20 acres on Pye Brook in Topsfield.
-Hovey’s wife Abigail died in 1665.
+In June 1660, Daniel Hovey purchased 20 acres on Pye Brook in Topsfield.
+His wife Abigail died in 1665.
 Hovey acquired the title of “Deacon” but he appeared as a defendant in Ipswich court on September 24, 1667, accused of “speaking falsely to the prejudice of General Denison” and was fined 20 shillings.

 Daniel Hovey's Wharf